 💬 q+a

-When stored properly, a bottle of simple syrup can last up to 6 months in the freezer.
+When stored properly, a bottle of simple syrup can last about 3 months in the freezer (though I've kept it for up to 6 months).
 Be sure to check it for signs of spoilage, like cloudiness (when thawed) or spots of floating debris.

 If you make this recipe, please leave a review in the comments and a star rating!